Beckyshee/alx-react/README.md

-react for beginners all the way to react advanced stuff
+Everything you need to know about react from beginner to advanced level.